Chronology of discoveries of water on Mars: Mars Global Surveyor

 Dark Streaks in Arabia quadrangle.
 Crater is about the size of Earth's Meteor Crater in Arizona.

 Some parts of Mars show inverted relief.
-This occurs when materials are deposited on the floor of a stream then become resistant to erosion, perhaps by cementation.
-Later the area may be buried.
-Eventually erosion removes the covering layer.
+This occurs when materials are deposited on the floor of a stream and then become resistant to erosion, perhaps by cementation.
+Later, the area may be buried.
+Eventually, erosion removes the covering layer.
 The former streams become visible since they are resistant to erosion.
 Mars Global Surveyor found several examples of this process.
-Many inverted streams have been discovered in various regions of mars, especially in the Medusae Fossae Formation, Miyamoto Crater, and the Juventae Plateau.
+Many inverted streams have been discovered in various regions of Mars, especially in the Medusae Fossae Formation, Miyamoto Crater, and the Juventae Plateau.

 The image below shows one example.

 Inverted Streams near Juventae Chasma, as seen by Mars Global Surveyor.
 These streams begin at the top of a ridge then run together.

 Mars Pathfinder

 Pathfinder found temperatures varied on a diurnal cycle.
 It was coldest just before sunrise (about −78 Celsius) and warmest just after Mars noon (about −8 Celsius).
-These extremes occurred near the ground which both warmed up and cooled down fastest.
-At this location, the highest temperature never reached the freezing point of water (0 °C), so Mars Pathfinder confirmed that where it landed it is too cold for liquid water to exist.
+These extremes occurred near the ground, which both warmed up and cooled down fastest.
+At this location, the highest temperature never reached the freezing point of water (0 °C), so Mars Pathfinder confirmed that where it landed, it is too cold for liquid water to exist.
 However, water could exist as a liquid if it were mixed with various salts.

 Surface pressures varied diurnally over a 0.2 millibar range, but showed 2 daily minima and two daily maxima.
 The average daily pressure decreased from about 6.75 millibars to a low of just under 6.7 millibars, corresponding to when the maximum amount of carbon dioxide had condensed on the south pole.
-The pressure on the Earth is generally close to 1000 millibars, so the pressure on Mars is very low.
+The pressure on Earth is generally close to 1000 millibars, so the pressure on Mars is very low.
 The pressures measured by Pathfinder would not permit water or ice to exist on the surface.
-But, if ice were insulated with a layer of soil, it could last a long time.
+However, if ice were insulated with a layer of soil, it could last a long time.

 Other observations were consistent with water being present in the past.
 Some of the rocks at the Mars Pathfinder site leaned against each other in a manner geologists term imbricated.
-It is believed strong flood waters in the past pushed the rocks around until they faced away from the flow.
+It is believed that strong flood waters in the past pushed the rocks around until they faced away from the flow.
 Some pebbles were rounded, perhaps from being tumbled in a stream.
 Parts of the ground are crusty, maybe due to cementing by a fluid containing minerals.

 There was evidence of clouds and maybe fog.